 With “majoritarian” methods, voters in the major social or political group are able to elect all or most of the legislators.
 Voters with views in the minority have few or no seats.
 Minor parties may win some seats, but not proportionally to their numbers of voters, and two major parties usually dominate the legislature.

-Many majoritarian methods use single-member districts where the legislator from each district must win either a plurality (more votes than any other candidate, but not necessarily a majority) or a majority (more than half) of the votes.
-In each of these districts, a candidate representing majority views is most likely to be the one winner, so someone representing minority views rarely wins a seat.
+Many majoritarian methods use single-winner races, which includes both single-member districts and at-large posted seats where the legislator in each race must win either a plurality (more votes than any other candidate, but not necessarily a majority) or a majority (more than half) of the votes in that district.
+In each of these races, a candidate representing majority views is most likely to be the one winner, so someone representing minority views rarely wins a seat.

 All majoritarian election methods share the following advantages and disadvantages, but each has its own specific advantages and disadvantages.